giant-consortium/cookbook/phenotyping.md

 ### 2. Derivation of phenotypes
-Where possible, please provide variables to derive phenotypes are required:
+Where possible, please provide variables to derive BMI and WHR:

 | Phenotype | Variables to priortise if available |
 | :---: | :---: |
 | **HEIGHT** | height (cm) |
 | **BMI** | height (cm), weight (kg) |
 | **WHR** | waist circumference (cm), hip circumference (cm) |

-Note, WHR adjusted for BMI GWAS will be derived by the pipeline.

 If you do not have measures of weight, waist and/or hip, pre-derived values for BMI and WHR can be used and these will be QC'd.
 A mixture of non-derived and pre-derived WHR and BMI values are allowed but if both are provided for a given primary GWAS,